lwhjp/racket-asm/README.md

 **NOTE** dynamic loading doesn't yet work on Racket CS (which is the default from version 8.0).
 This will be addressed at some point.

+See `example/hello.rkt` for how to use this assembler to create an actual executable.

 Overview
 --------